 What perplexed me is that I had Shawna earlier in the day for marriage & family.
 She never exhibited this behavior.
 So what was the difference between second period and sixth period?
 Lunch?
 Not quite lunch, but Mountain Dew.
 She consumed a large soda with huge amounts of caffeine that affected her ability to sit.

 Through discussions about Mountain Dew, encouragement to choose a less caffeinated beverage, and roaming, her classmates started saying, “Shawna, you’re using your roaming minutes.”
 It was all in good fun and well received.
-And we were all happy when she chose not to drink Mountain Dew.
+And we were all happy on days when she chose not to drink Mountain Dew.

 Recently I found myself thinking, “Marian, you’re using your roaming minutes.”
 Focus and staying on task are still some of my biggest challenges.
 Getting ready for the day can be difficult because it allows for so many roaming opportunities.
 If I go to the kitchen to put something away, I may think of several other things to do and totally forget I was getting ready.
 Or I may find myself standing somewhere staring.
 Who knows for how long?
 Eventually I’ll return to the bathroom…or maybe not.